SpoonX/aurelia-api/README.md

 ### Webpack

-Run `npm i aurelia-api` from your project root.
+Run `npm i aurelia-api --save` from your project root.

+Add `'aurelia-api'` in the `coreBundles.aurelia section` of your `webpack.config.js`.

 ### Typescript